axx2xu/heterodyne/README.md

 - Little difference was found adding additional averaging from multiple query points for the ESA reading compared to single point reading.

 ---

+# Contact
+For instructions with video demonstration, access the "Python Heterodyne Automation Slides" powerpoint file.
+To view the slides without video demonstration, access the "Python Heterodyne Automation Slides" pdf file.

+If the program is not working correctly, or if you have any questions, feel free to reach out to me by email: axx2xu@virginia.edu